Debit card: Hungary

 In Hungary debit cards are far more common and popular than credit cards.
-Many Hungarians even refer to their debit card ("betéti kártya") mistakenly using the word for credit card ("hitelkártya").
-The most commonly used phrase, however, is simply bank card ("bankkártya").
+In the late 90s and early 2000s many Hungarians even referred to their embossed debit cards ("dombornyomott betéti kártya") mistakenly using the word for credit card ("hitelkártya").
+The most commonly used phrase today, however, is simply bank card ("bankkártya") or card ("kártya").

 India

 After the demonetization by current government in the December 2016, there has been a surge in cashless transactions, so nowadays you could find card acceptance in most places.
 The debit card was mostly used for ATM transactions.
 RBI has announced that fees are not justified so transactions have no processing fees.
 Almost half of Indian debit and credit card users use Rupay card.
 Some Indian banks issue Visa debit cards, though some banks (like SBI and Citibank India) also issue Maestro cards.
-The debit card transactions are routed through Rupay (mostly), Visa or MasterCard networks in India and overseas rather than directly via the issuing bank.
+The debit card transactions are routed through Rupay (mostly), Visa or Mastercard networks in India and overseas rather than directly via the issuing bank.

-The National Payments Corporation of India (NPCI) has launched a new card called RuPay.
-It is similar to Singapore's NETS and Mainland China's UnionPay.
+The National Payments Corporation of India (NPCI) launched a new card processing platform called RuPay, similar to Singapore's NETS and Mainland China's UnionPay, as an alternative to Visa and Mastercard, it is widely accepted, but due to the popularisation of Unified Payments Interface (UPI), most people connect their bank accounts directly to a UPI provider to access mobile payments, cutting out the need for a debit card.

 As the COVID cases in India are surging up, the banking institution has shifted its focus to contactless payment options such as contactless debit card, contactless credit card and contactless prepaid card.
 The payment methods are changing drastically in India because of social distancing norms and lockdown; people are using more of the digital transactions rather than cash.

 Indonesia

-Foreign-owned brands issuing Indonesian debit cards include Visa, Maestro, MasterCard, and MEPS.
-Domestically-owned debit card networks operating in Indonesia include Debit BCA (and its Prima network's counterpart, Prima Debit) and Mandiri Debit.
+In Indonesia, most banks issued debit card with support for international schemes such as Visa Debit (previously also Visa Electron before its discontinuation), Debit Mastercard (including Maestro), and MEPS.
+National debit card scheme in Indonesia is Gerbang Pembayaran Nasional (GPN; National Payment Gateway) which incorporating existing national bank schemes such as Debit BCA (and its Prima interbank network's counterpart, Prima Debit) and Mandiri Debit.
+It is mandatory for customers to have at least one GPN card for domestic offline transactions.

+Contactless payment schemes (such as Visa Contactless and Mastercard Contactless) are integrated into newer debit card but national QR code payment system QRIS (based on EMVCo QR code standard) is more popular among consumers and small and medium enterprises.
+Growth of QRIS also impacted debit card transaction in general.
+Nevertheless, international contactless payment scheme providers and their banks partners are still promoting the technology, touting its usability overseas.

 Iraq

-Iraq's two biggest state-owned banks, Rafidain Bank and Rasheed Bank, together with the Iraqi Electronic Payment System (IEPS) have established a company called International Smart Card, which has developed a national credit card called 'Qi Card', which they have issued since 2008.
-According to the company's website: 'after less than two years of the initial launch of the Qi card solution, we have hit 1.6 million cardholder with the potential to issue 2 million cards by the end of 2010, issuing about 100,000 card monthly is a testament to the huge success of the Qi card solution.
-Parallel to this will be the expansion into retail stores through a network of points of sales of about 30,000 units by 2015'.
+Iraq's two biggest state-owned banks, Rafidain Bank and Rasheed Bank, together with the Iraqi Electronic Payment System (IEPS) have established a company called International Smart Card, which has developed a national card network called 'Qi Card', which they have issued since 2008.